phyzhenli/AM/README.md

 <!--- KMap is a multiplier architecture with tunable error characteristics, that leverages a modified inaccurate 2×2 building block. -->

-P. Kulkarni, P. Gupta and M. Ercegovac, "[Trading Accuracy for Power with an Underdesigned Multiplier Architecture](https://ieeexplore.ieee.org/abstract/document/5718826)," 2011 24th Internatioal Conference on VLSI Design, 2011, pp. 346-351, doi: 10.1109/VLSID.2011.51.
+P. Kulkarni, P. Gupta and M. Ercegovac, "[Trading Accuracy for Power with an Underdesigned Multiplier Architecture](https://ieeexplore.ieee.org/abstract/document/5718826)," 2011 24th International Conference on VLSI Design, 2011, pp. 346-351, doi: 10.1109/VLSID.2011.51.

 - OU